Hong Kong health workers, activists urge boycott of mass COVID-19 testing

 Wong said a full closure of the border would be a better measure than the government plan, adding, "It's like having a pregnancy test without having birth control."

-The city's Beijing-backed chief executive, Carrie Lam, has hit back at critics of the initiative, dismissing their attempt to "smear the central government".
+Hong Kong chief executive Carrie Lam has hit back at critics of the initiative, dismissing their attempt to "smear the central government".

 Chinese state media have denounced the critics as ungrateful, while China’s Hong Kong Liaison Office in the financial hub has said in a statement it was "shocking" that people could question the plan.